 Develop your leadership skills and deepen your knowledge of the ever-changing global business environment through Wesleyan’s intensive 18-month fast-track program with classes scheduled on alternate weekends so that you can pursue an advanced business education without interrupting your career.

-Through Wesleyan’s Executive MBA Program, students benefit from the individual attention of a dedicated faculty in Macon and gain global business perspective through visits to companies across the world.
-The program is tailored specifically for mid- and senior-level executives in established careers.
+Through Wesleyan’s Executive MBA Program, students benefit from the individual attention of a dedicated faculty and gain global business perspective through visits to companies across the world.
+The 18-month program schedule is tailored specifically for mid-and senior-level executives in established careers.
+Your program experience includes all books, materials, and a study abroad component.

 The course examines the various aspects of organizational behavior, allowing the student to gain valuable insights for increasing decision-making options.
 Methods of objective achievement are explored through an evaluation of students' individual management styles.
 The course emphasizes relationships, factors influencing behavior in organizations, and the various means used by efficient managers to develop control and leadership within their organizations.